public.homepage.logo

 The Mulgi people were the first farmers in Estonia who started to buy out their farms in the 19th century.
 They believed that genuine wealth should be channelled into education and real estate, rather than adornments.
 Many families gave their children a good education.
 As a consequence, Mulgids were among the first Estonians to rise to the ranks of the intelligentsia, gain power, and actively shape Estonian culture.

 Mulgimaa includes five parishes: Halliste, Helme, Karksi, Tarvastu and Paistu.
-Once you reach Mulgimaa, you will notice wooden sculptures depicting the region's traditional clothing: a black kaftan with red trim.
+Once you reach Mulgimaa, you will notice wooden sculptures depicting the region's traditional clothing: a black kaftan with red trim and high black hats with wide brims.
+This is the outfit the former president of Estonia, Tomas Hendriks Ilves, wears on special occasions.

 Did you know... ?